-Further, in January 2019, upon the decision by the European Commission that Japan ensures an adequate level of protection of personal data under article 45 of the EU's General Data Protection Regulation (GDPR), the supplementary rules regarding the handling of personal data transferred from the European Economic Area based on an adequacy decision by the European Commission (the EEA Data Supplementary Rules) have taken effect.
-The EEA Data Supplementary Rules impose stringent rules for the personal data transferred from the European Economic Area based on an adequacy decision by the European Commission (EEA data).
-Upon Brexit, the effect of the adequacy decision by the European Commission in the United Kingdom; therefore, EEA data includes the personal data transferred from the United Kingdom and the reference to 'EEA' includes the United Kingdom in this chapter.
-The Supplementary Rules can be summarised as follows:
+Further, in January 2019, upon the decision by the European Commission that Japan ensures an adequate level of protection of personal data under article 45 of the EU's General Data Protection Regulation (GDPR), the supplementary rules regarding the handling of personal data transferred from the European Economic Area (EEA) based on an adequacy decision by the European Commission (the EEA Data Supplementary Rules) have taken effect.
+The EEA Data Supplementary Rules impose stringent rules for the personal data transferred from the EEA based on an adequacy decision by the European Commission (EEA data).
+Upon Brexit, the effect of the adequacy decision by the European Commission has been sustained in the United Kingdom; therefore, EEA data includes the personal data transferred from the United Kingdom and references to the EEA include the United Kingdom in this chapter.
+The mutual adequacy arrangement was subject to a first review, which has been concluded with the adoption of reports by the Personal Information Protection Commission and the European Commission on the functioning of their respective adequacy decisions.
+This review has made it mutually clear that an adequate level of protection of personal data continues to be ensured.
+The Supplementary Rules, amended as a result of the review, can be summarised as follows:

-1. In cases where EEA data includes data concerning sex life, sexual orientation or trade union membership it is categorised as a special category of personal data under the GDPR, such EEA data is treated as 'sensitive personal information' under the APPI.

-- 2. EEA data is treated as retained personal data under the APPI, regardless of whether or not such EEA data is erased within six months. - 3.
-When a private business operator using PI databases receives EEA data from the European Economic Area, the private business operator is required to confirm and record the purposes of use of such EEA data specified at the time of acquisition from the relevant data subject (original purposes of use). - 4.
-When a private business operator using PI databases receives EEA data from another private business operator who received such EEA data from the European Economic Area, the first private business operator is also required to confirm and record the original purposes of use of such EEA data. - 5.
-In each case of (3) and (4), the private business operator must specify the purposes of use of EEA data within the scope of the original purposes of use of such EEA data, and use such EEA data following such specified purposes of use. - 6.
-When a private business operator using PI databases processes EEA data to create anonymised information under the APPI, the private business operator is required to delete any information that could be used to reidentify the relevant individuals, including any information concerning the method of the process for anonymisation. - 7.
-In cases where a private business operator using PI databases proposes to transfer EEA data it received from the European Economic Area on to a third party transferee located outside of Japan (ie, onward transfer), the private business operator must: - 1. provide the data subjects of such EEA data with information concerning the transferee, and obtain prior consent to the proposed cross-border transfer from the data subject; or - 2. transfer relying on applicable exemptions of such cross-border transfer.
+- In cases where EEA data includes data concerning sex life, sexual orientation or trade union membership it is categorised as a special category of personal data under the GDPR, and such EEA data is treated as 'sensitive personal information' under the APPI. - When a private business operator using PI databases receives EEA data from the EEA, the private business operator is required to confirm and record the purposes of use of such EEA data specified at the time of acquisition from the relevant data subject (original purposes of use). - When a private business operator using PI databases receives EEA data from another private business operator who received such EEA data from the EEA, the first private business operator is also required to confirm and record the original purposes of use of such EEA data. - In each case of the second and third bullet points above, the private business operator must specify the purposes of use of EEA data within the scope of the original purposes of use of such EEA data, and use such EEA data following such specified purposes of use. - When a private business operator using PI databases processes EEA data to create anonymised information under the APPI, the private business operator is required to delete any information that could be used to re-identify the relevant individuals, including any information concerning the method of the process for anonymisation. - In cases where a private business operator using PI databases proposes to transfer EEA data it received from the EEA on to a third-party transferee located outside of Japan (ie, onward transfer), the private business operator must: - provide the data subjects of such EEA data with information concerning the transferee, and obtain prior consent to the proposed cross-border transfer from the data subject; or - transfer relying on applicable exemptions of such cross-border transfer.